 The maximum NTS SO allowed revenue is collected though a number of charges in addition to the standard SO Commodity Charge.
 The revenue from these other charges must first be forecasted so that the residual target revenue to be collected through the SO Commodity Charge can be calculated.
-It is calculated using the following formula:
+The SO Commodity charge is set such that the target actual SO Revenue equals the maximum NTS allowed revenue.
+The actual NTS SO revenue (SORt) is calculated using the following formula: